Chapter 4: Financial Information

 Financial Hardship

-Santa Clara University degree students who withdraw from the University or who are administratively withdrawn from the University after the third week of the term due to a qualifying financial hardship may be eligible for an allocation from the student hardship fund for 25 percent of the tuition charges for that term.
-Qualifying financial hardships include (1) death, disabling injury, medical emergency, (2) loss of job by an independent student, (3) medical or other emergency involving a dependent of an independent student, and (4) student deployment for active military duty.
-The Vice Provost for Student Life or designee, in consultation with the Financial Aid Office, will determine qualifying financial hardships and any allocation from the student hardship fund.
-Students must submit a request for an allocation from the student hardship fund by the end of the applicable term.
+Santa Clara degree-seeking students who completely withdraw from the University or who are administratively withdrawn from the University after the third week of the term due to a qualifying hardship not covered by Dewars Tuition Insurance Protection Plan may be eligible for an allocation from the student hardship fund for 25 percent of the tuition charges for that term.
+Qualifying hardships include (1) death, disabling injury, medical emergency, or loss of job of the parent or guardian of a dependent student; (2) loss of job by an independent student; (3) medical or other emergency involving a dependent of an independent student; and (4) deployment for active military duty of a student.
+The vice provost for student life or designee, in consultation with the Financial Aid Office, will determine qualifying hardships and any allocation from the student hardship fund.
+Students must submit a request for reconsideration of tuition charges or for an allocation from the student hardship fund not later than 90 days from the end of that term.

 Students must be enrolled at least part-time status (4 units) to receive Federal financial aid.